haruslah/PyscanEX/README.md

 ---

-## Safety, ethics, and legality

-* **Important:** Scanning systems you do not own or have explicit permission to test is frequently illegal and/or violates acceptable use or network policies.
-Always obtain permission before scanning third-party networks.
-* Use this tool in controlled lab environments or on targets where you have authorization.

----

-## Common modifications / extension ideas

-* Add rate-limiting or delays to avoid triggering IDS/IPS.
-* Add an asynchronous (asyncio) backend instead of threads for extremely large scans.
-* Add banner grabbing for open ports (connect -> recv) to more precisely identify services.
-* Add IPv6 support (currently IPv4-only via `AF_INET`).
-* Add retries for transient failures.

----

 ## Limitations

 * IPv4-only.
 * Basic service identification (relies on `getservbyport()` which maps well-known ports only).
 * No built-in parallelism control by CPU affinity or process pools; uses threads only.

----

-## License

-Use as you wish, but remember the legal and ethical note above.

----

-If you want, I can also:

-* produce a one-page quick reference (cheat-sheet) for the UI prompts,
-* convert the script into a simple CLI with arguments instead of interactive prompts,
-* or add an example `systemd` service file to run periodic scans in a lab environment.